bitcoin-dot-org/Bitcoin.org/en/full-node.md

 ### Windows 8.x

-*Instructions for Bitcoin Core 0.14.2 on Windows 8 and 8.1.*
+*Instructions for Bitcoin Core 0.14.2 and Higher on Windows 8 and 8.1.*

 Go to the [Bitcoin Core download page](/en/download) and verify you have made a secure connection to the server.